 The unbelievable variety of impressive things to do in Graz makes this destination just perfect for a city trip.
 Like Vienna and Salzburg, Graz is definitely one of the most worth seeing cities in Austria!
 Especially the extremely charming historical old town, with the famous Clock Tower as its landmark, inspires visitors from all over the world.
-However, this city has much more attractions to offer.
+However, this city has many more attractions to offer.
 Countless interesting museums, beautiful castles, palaces and churches and also modern architectural buildings can be explored on a trip to Graz.
 In addition, there is a huge selection of hip pubs, cool scene bars and top restaurants, which see to culinary well-being, and the legendary nightlife of Graz.
 No matter if you visit the city on a day trip or for a couple of days – Graz is always worth your time!

 In this travel guide, we will give you all the important information and tips for a perfect visit to Graz in Austria.
 We also show you the most beautiful things to do in Graz, great pictures and the best places to stay in the city.

 If you are still looking for a special place to stay in Graz, we can recommend the stylish Aiola Living, a stunning boutique hotel in the center of the city.